As Elite Campuses Diversify, A 'Bias Towards Privilege' Persists

 Universities are actually saying, "Come here.
 Money will not be a barrier to your entry or what you want to do."
 That is what these colleges are saying, but what's actually happening is, when students get on campus, they realize just how the social undercurrents of this place, and the official policies of the place, make them feel like second-class citizens in a first-class world.

 It has implications not just for your GPA and retention, but also for your use of resources on campus.
-It's about who feels comfortable going into the career service office to get help with the resume, who feels comfortable getting help with a mental health diagnosis, who feels comfortable doing all those little small things that are the foundation for one's future when you leave college.
+It's about who feels comfortable going into the career service office to get help with the résumé, who feels comfortable getting help with a mental health diagnosis, who feels comfortable doing all those little small things that are the foundation for one's future when you leave college.

 As colleges recruit more low-income students, there have been efforts to integrate these students into campus life.
-In your book, you talk about how some of those initiatives are well-intentioned, but sometimes do more harm than good.
+In your book, you talk about how some of those initiatives are well-intentioned but sometimes do more harm than good.
 Can you give me an example?

 At the school that I study, there was a program that gave students free tickets to events.
 That's actually a good thing because those extra university events can quickly add up over the course of a semester.
 The school decided to protect low-income students from being viewed as getting a scholarship ticket, so they created a separate line to pick up tickets for those who are on scholarship.
 How that ultimately plays out in public is that a whole bunch of white and Asian students are in the paying line, and then on the opposite end of the room, you have a line of people who are picking up the free tickets.
 That line is mostly black and Latino with Asian and white students sprinkled in.
 It becomes the opposite of invisible; it becomes highlighted.
 You are literally separate from your peers.
 You can't help but think about the Jim Crow South.